c4tk/c4tk/src/content/events/microsoft/2015/faq.md

   answer:
     Yes, absolutely.
 - question:
-    What if I am not a technologist, a filmmaker, or a game designer/developer?
+    What if I am not a technologist?
   answer:
     Everyone has something to offer to help transform lives.
 If you come full of ideas there will be others eager to be in a team with you.
 - question:
     Is food provided?
   answer:
-    Yes – We will provide dinner on Friday Sep 12th, breakfast, lunch, and dinner on Saturday Sep 13th, and breakfast, and lunch on Sunday the Sep 14th.
+    Yes – We will provide dinner on Friday Jul 10th and breakfast, lunch, and dinner on Saturday Jul 11th.
 - question:
     I can’t stay the entire time, can I still participate?
   answer: